Beach Water Polo

 - Water Basketball — a mix of basketball and water polo played in a swimming pool with basketball goals.

-- Canoe Polo — participants in canoes throw or hot the ball with their paddle through a goal is suspended around two meters above the water.
+- Canoe Polo — players in kayaks attempt to score by throwing or hitting a ball through a goal suspended two meters above the water.

 - Water Volleyball — a team sport derived from volleyball in which the games are played in water.